AureliusAtilius/AureliusAtilius/README.md

 - 👋 Hi, I’m @AureliusAtilius (Josh)
 - 👀 I’m interested in automating workflows with Python.
-- 🌱 I’m currently learning Python, T-SQL, Puppet, and Ansible.
+- 🌱 I’m currently learning Python, PowerShell, T-SQL, Puppet, and Ansible.
 - 💞️ I’m looking to collaborate on projects that would stretch my abilities and help me grow my knowlege.
 - 📫 How to reach me:
       j.j.h.lindner@gmail.com